Penny Annesley

 About me

-I work with adults at all stages of life helping them manage anxiety and depression that may be linked to life transitions, workplace stress, family pressures, chronic illness, burnout or early life experiences.
+I work with adults at all stages of life, helping them manage anxiety and depression that may be linked to life transitions, workplace stress, family pressures, chronic illness, burnout or early life experiences.

-I have worked with a lot of professionals juggling busy home lives with stressful jobs who may also be experiencing relationship issues, bereavement or illness and find life overwhelming.
-I help people to process life events and find coping strategies so life feels more possible and they can find hope again.
+I have worked with a lot of professionals juggling busy home lives with stressful jobs who may also be experiencing relationship issues, bereavement or illness, and find life overwhelming.
+I help people process life events and find coping strategies so life feels more possible and they can find hope again.

 I also have a lot of experience working with women going through menopause and supporting people who are neurodiverse, in particular those who have ADHD.

-In addition to regular counselling I offer CBT, EMDR, and coaching methods and can work both short-term and long-term.
+In addition to regular counselling, I offer CBT, EMDR, and coaching methods and can work both short-term and long-term.

 I am also a supervisor and reflective practice facilitator of counsellors and frontline workers, supporting those in private practice and in organisations.